-Design Wizard : Setup Transitions ×
+Each state can have a transition which returns to it (loop back), as well as transitions going from it to the next state and previous state.
+The sample window shows the effects of your selections.
+Sample

-(loop back), as w next state and pr ave a transition which returns to it ell as transitions going from it to the evious state.
-The sample window s of your selections.
-Sample NEXT
+NEXT

 e machine, click Finish.
 Move the red location and click the left mouse

-Add Transitions Set condition to 1
+Add Transitions Set condition to

-Loop back: @ELSE
+C Loop back: @ELSE

-☑ Next: TIMER
+🔽 Next: TIMER

-F Previous: Default
+Previous: Default

-Help K Back Finish Cancel
+A Back Finish Cancel